 Methods

-This method computes the HLR, IOR, and DD-Ranking scores for the given image and soft labels (if provided).
+This method computes the HLR, IOR, and LRS for the given image and hard labels (if provided).
 In each evaluation round, we set a different random seed and perform the following steps:

 - Compute the test accuracy of the surrogate model on the synthetic dataset under hard labels.
 We tune the learning rate for the best performance if